neil-edelman/boxes/readme.md

  * Return:
    Success\.
  * Exceptional return: ERANGE
    Tried allocating more then can fit in `size_t` or `realloc` error and doesn't follow [IEEE Std 1003.1-2001](https://pubs.opengroup.org/onlinepubs/009695399/functions/realloc.html)\.
 If [&lt;H&gt;HeapReserve](#user-content-fn-508f0f49) has been successful in reserving at least `add` elements, one is guaranteed success\.
-Practically, it really doesn't make any sense to call this without calling [&lt;H&gt;HeapReserve](#user-content-fn-508f0f49) because then one would be inserting un\-initialised values on the heap\.
+Practically, it really doesn't make any sense to call this without calling [&lt;H&gt;HeapReserve](#user-content-fn-508f0f49) and setting the values, because then one would be inserting un\-initialised values on the heap\.
  * Exceptional return: realloc
  * Order:
    &#927;\(`new size`\)